 One of the best ways to make this lifestyle work is to make sure your RV’s interior has space for everyone.
 Explore options for renovating or upgrading your RV’s interior at Camping World Design Centers today!

 Must Haves For RV Life with Kids

 But without further adieu, here are our must-have items for RV life with kids.

 Bunkroom with a Door

-A bunkroom with a closing door vs. a room with a dividing curtain or bunks in the living area gives kids and parents the privacy they need.
-Kids have a separate place they can call their own, and parents are able to stay up after kids to go bed without keeping everyone awake.
+A bunkroom with a closing door versus a room with a dividing curtain or bunks in the living area gives kids and parents the privacy they need.
+Kids have a separate place they can call their own, and parents are able to stay up after kids go to sleep without keeping everyone awake.

 Parents can even get up before their little sleepy heads and enjoy a hot cup of coffee.
-There are dozens of RV options with bunkrooms that have a door so when you’re ready to shop for an RV, you should have no trouble finding the perfect one for your family!
+There are dozens of RV options with bunkrooms that have a door so when you’re buying an RV, you should have no trouble finding the perfect one for a family adventure!

 Continuing on the theme of giving your kids a good night’s sleep, blackout curtains will keep them snoozing well into the morning.
 Blackout curtains are also great for younger kids that go to bed before the sun is down or need to nap during the day.
 Adequate sleep keeps everyone happy campers!

 Again, helping kids get the sleep they need is so important.
 Also, giving parents personal time once the kids are in bed is just as important!
 A sound machine helps keeps kids sleeping when in a small space.
 Sound machines keep out the noise of other people inside the rig as well as sounds, such as noisy neighbors, outside of the rig.